tencentyun/intlcloud-documents/yehe_doc/云数据库/云数据库 MySQL/操作指南/网络与安全/管理云数据库安全组_intl_en.md

-## Scenarios
+## Overview
-A [security group](https://intl.cloud.tencent.com/doc/product/213/12452) is a stateful virtual firewall capable of filtering.
+A [security group](https://intl.cloud.tencent.com/document/product/213/12452) is a stateful virtual firewall capable of filtering.
 As an important means for network security isolation provided by Tencent Cloud, it can be used to set network access controls for one or more TencentDB instances.
 Instances with the same network security isolation demands in one region can be put into the same security group, which is a logical group.
 TencentDB and CVM share the security group list and are matched with each other within the security group based on rules.
 For specific rules and limitations, please see [Security Group Overview](https://intl.cloud.tencent.com/document/product/215/38750).

 >?
 >- TencentDB for MySQL security groups currently only support network access control for VPCs and public networks but not the classic network.